 Given the high cart abandonment rate, every business should lean on abandoned cart emails.

-How to use abandoned cart emails
+How to use abandoned cart recovery emails

 1. Integrate your ecommerce store with your email marketing